jeotic/nmapper/README.md

 `./server.exe`

 ## Note
+This XML Parser only supports the XML in the code-base.
+There are many other NMap elements, but none are supported

 I did not add support for a production build for the UI.
 You'll need to use the built in `npm start` (read below)

 The UI and API are separate services.
 API: `locahost:8000`